The letters to the seven churches share a similar structure. They each feature:

 iii.
 On the way to the city, the police chief and other government officials tried to persuade Polycarp to offer a pinch of incense before a statue of Caesar and simply say "Caesar is Lord."
 That's all he had to do, and he would be off the hook.
 They pleaded with him to do it, and escape the dreadful penalties.
 At first Polycarp was silent, but then he calmly gave them his firm answer: no. The police chief was now angry.
 Annoyed with the old man, he pushed him out of his carriage and onto the hard ground.
 Polycarp, bruised but resolute, got up and walked the rest of the way to the arena.

 iv.
-The horrid games at the arena had already begun in earnest.
-A large, bloodthirsty mob had gathered to see Christians tortured and killed.
-One Christian named Quintis had boldly proclaimed himself a follower of Jesus and said he was willing to be martyred.
-But when he saw the vicious animals in the arena, he lost courage and agreed to burn that pinch of incense to Caesar as Lord.
-But another young man named Germanicus didn’t back down.
-He marched out and faced the lions, and died an agonizing death for his Lord Jesus Christ.
+The horrid games at the arena had already begun in earnest and a large, bloodthirsty mob gathered to see Christians tortured and killed.
+One Christian named Quintis boldly proclaimed himself a follower of Jesus and said he was willing to be martyred, but when he saw the vicious animals in the arena, he lost courage and agreed to burn the pinch of incense to Caesar as Lord.
+Another young man named Germanicus didn't back down.
+He marched out and faced the lions and died an agonizing death for his Lord Jesus.
 Ten other Christians gave their lives that day, but the mob was unsatisfied.
-They cried out, “Away with the atheists who do not worship our gods!”
+They cried out, "Away with the atheists who do not worship our gods!"
 To them, Christians were atheists because they did not recognize the traditional gods of Rome and Greece.
-Finally, the crowd started chanting “Bring out Polycarp.”
+Finally, the crowd started chanting "Bring out Polycarp."

 v.
 When Polycarp brought his tired body into the arena, he and the other Christians heard a voice from heaven.
 It said, "Be strong, Polycarp, play the man."
 As he stood before the proconsul, they tried one more time to get him to renounce Jesus.
 The proconsul told Polycarp to agree with the crowd and shout out "Away with the atheists!"
 Polycarp looked sternly at the bloodthirsty mob, waved his hand towards them and said, "Away with those atheists!"
 The proconsul persisted.
 "Take the oath and revile Christ and I'll set you free!"
 Polycarp answered, "For eighty-six years I've served Jesus; how dare I now revile my King?"
 The proconsul finally gave up, and announced to the crowd the crime of the accused: "Polycarp has confessed that he is a Christian."

 b.
-But the day of martyrs is definitely not past.
+Nevertheless, the day of martyrs is definitely not past.
 All over the world, Christians face persecution, especially in Asia, Eastern Europe, and in the Muslim world.
-Some people estimate that more Christians have suffered for their faith and have been martyred in the 20th Century than in all previous centuries combined.
+Some people estimate that more Christians have suffered and died for their faith in the 20th Century than in all previous centuries combined.

 i.
 A May 1994 news item illustrates this: The gruesome martyrdom of a pastor in central India led to several hundred conversions to Christianity.
 A former Hindu who had changed his name to Paul James was murdered by a crowd of extremists as he spoke in a field prior to a Feb.
 20 church service in the Phulabani district.